-- Contribute to the definition and implementation of control systems for consolidations and new installations.
+- Contribute to the definition and implementation of control systems for consolidations or new installations.

-- Follow-up on the manufacture; perform or coordinate installation and commissioning works on the field.
+- Follow-up the manufacture; perform or coordinate installation and commissioning works on the field.

-- Test, configure, calibrate, maintain and repair control hardware & software; including: cables, connectors, electrical crates, electronic modules and PLCs.
+- Test, configure, calibrate, maintain and repair control hardware; including: cables, connectors, electrical crates, electronic modules and PLCs.
 Manage the stock of controllers and associated components.